SummaryRead the full fact sheet

 - broken blisters that peel to reveal even more tender skin beneath.

-Sunburnt skin will change colour within two to six hours of being burnt and the colour change will continue to develop for up to seventy-two hours.
+Sunburnt skin will change colour within 2 to 6 hours of being burnt and the colour change will continue to develop for up to 72 hours.

 Australians and sunburn

-On a summer’s day in Australia, sunburn can occur in as little as 15 minutes.
+On a summer's day in Australia, the signs of sunburn can start to appear in as little as 11 minutes.
 All types of sunburn, whether serious or mild, can cause permanent and irreversible skin damage.
 This could lay the groundwork for skin cancers to develop.
 Further sunburn only increases your risk of skin cancer.
 Over 2,000 Australians die from skin cancer each year.

 UV radiation and sunburn